 K-CMH captures the risk of potential for harm where an investment firm holds the money of its clients, taking into account whether they are on its own balance sheet or in third-party accounts and arrangements under applicable national law provide that client money is safeguarded in the event of bankruptcy, insolvency, or entry into resolution or administration of the investment firm.
 K-CMH excludes client money that is deposited on a (custodian) bank account in the name of the client itself, where the investment firm has access to the client money via a third-party mandate.
-Based on the year ending on 31st of December 2021, as part of its business, the Company receives from its customers, deposits to enable them to perform transactions in financial instruments and to this end, it is subject to the risk captured by this K-factor.
+Based on the year ending on 31st of December 2022, as part of its business, the Company receives from its customers, deposits to enable them to perform transactions in financial instruments and to this end, it is subject to the risk captured by this K-factor.

 Risk Mitigating Measures: The Company has adopted a policy to deposit client funds (as well as own funds) in highly credible financial institutions in various jurisdictions.
 Factors such as credit rating from reputed agencies, years of operations, jurisdiction established and framework under supervision, reputation and market presence are taken into consideration when choosing financial institutions.
 This diversification amongst institutions will mitigate this risk to acceptable levels.
-Furthermore, the capital requirements for CMH, are calculated and monitored on an ongoing basis and capital adequacy reports that monitor in detail K-CMH under RtC, are being reported by the Risk Department on a quarterly basis to the BoD and the CySEC.
+The Finance Department has maintained and regularly reviewed Client Money Procedures that govern how client monies are secured, safeguarded, and transferred.
+In addition, the Finance Department undertakes daily bank reconciliations which are subsequently reviewed and approved to minimise financial risk and ensure company and client funds are managed in line with regulation.